 Click the - symbol to contract this section.

-The Roadmap is an overview of all of the 21 Things activities, but not the Quest steps that are in the student checklists.
-Many students find it helpful to keep track of the different Things and Quests they have completed.
+The Roadmap is a listing of all of the 21 Things and Quests.
+Some students and teachers find it helpful to keep track of the different Things and Quests that are completed during the semester or year.

-Note: The Roadmap documents have been updated for the 2018-2019 school year.
-Check with your teacher for which file type option to use to save your own 21t4sroadmap.
+Note: The Roadmap documents have been updated for the 2021- 22 school year.
+Check with your teacher for the file type to use to save your own copy of the 21t4sroadmap.
+Note that the Google sheet provided can be downloaded as an Excel file or PDF document from the File menu, or copied to your Google drive if you are logged into it.

 Note: The Things and Quests do not have to be completed in the order they are listed.
 You and your teacher may choose to skip some or only use a few.
 Save your 21 Things roadmap for future classes.